codecrafters-io/build-your-own-x/README.md

 [![CodeCrafters.io](codecrafters-banner.png)](https://codecrafters.io)

+This repository is a compilation of guides for re-creating our favorite technologies from scratch.

+It's a great way to learn.
+[Submit here](https://github.com/codecrafters-io/build-your-own-x/issues/new).

-> What I cannot create, I do not understand — Richard Feynman.
+> *What I cannot create, I do not understand — Richard Feynman.*

 ## Table of Contents